-Child custody is a hotly contested area in California family law courts.
-Parents who are unable to stay together as a family often fight over what is best for their kids.
+Child custody in California family law courts is a hotly contested area.
+Parents who are unable to stay together as a family often fight over child custody issues and what is best for their kids.
 When you and the other parent are not able to make decisions together, a judge will have to make the decisions for you.
 Factors the judge will consider in making an order in the best interest of your child are: age and health of the child, the emotional ties between the child and each parent, the ability of each parent to care for the child, the child’s connections to school, home or community and whether there is a history of abuse, violence or substance abuse.

 Please schedule a free phone consultation to see how I can help you with your child custody legal problems.